sgagnon/lyman-tools/README.md

 building off the [Lyman](https://github.com/mwaskom/lyman) pipeline.
 Some code is adapted from Lyman, and [Ian Ballard](https://github.com/iancballard?tab=repositories).

+## ROI Tools

+### Create a spherical ROI from peak activation

+`create_sphere_frompeak.py`: Take the peak MNI coordinate from group `zstat1_localmax.csv`, transform into avg152 coordinate space, create a sphere of `sphere_rad`mm around the peak, and then mask with thresholded map.
+Output both the sphere and masked sphere niftis.
+This is useful to run before extracting parameter estimates from an ROI of interest to visualize the pattern of effect.

 ## Timeseries analyses

 These analyses assume that your functional data has been processed with some variant of